 Students may be suspended from the University if they fail to maintain the required cumulative GPA.
-A student under academic suspension may not enroll in classes at UT for a period of at least one semester.
-Students should refer to the statements of colleges and centers for information regarding their specific policies and grade point averages.
-A cumulative GPA on attempting specific levels of coursework defined in items 1-6 below leads to suspension.
+A student under academic suspension may not enroll in classes at UToledo for a period of at least one semester.
+Students should refer to their colleges for information regarding their specific policies and grade point averages.
+A cumulative GPA on attempting specific levels of coursework defined in items below leads to suspension:

-- 1. Less than 1.0 after attempting 10-19 semester hours - 2.
-Less than 1.5 after attempting 20-29 semester hours - 3.
-Less than 1.7 after attempting 30-39 semester hours - 4.
-Less than 1.8 after attempting 40-49 semester hours - 5.
-Less than 1.9 after attempting 50-59 semester hours - 6.
-Less than 2.0 after attempting 60 semester hours
+- · Less than 1.0 after attempting 10-19 semester hours - · Less than 1.5 after attempting 20-29 semester hours - · Less than 1.7 after attempting 30-39 semester hours - · Less than 1.8 after attempting 40-49 semester hours - · Less than 1.9 after attempting 50-59 semester hours - · Less than 2.0 after attempting 60 semester hours